Tudor period: Social history

+Cultural and scientific history

+In music, William Byrd (1539–1623) was an influential Elizabethan composer, mainly known for religious music.
+John Bull (1562–1628) was a leading organist and John Dowland (1563–1626) excelled in lute compositions.
+The English Madrigal School flourished, influenced by Italian models, producing popular a cappella compositions.

+Many foreign-trained artists contributed to Tudor Art while working for the court, such as Marcus Gheeraerts the Younger and John de Critz the Elder.
+While Lucas Horenbout and his sister Susannah worked for Henry VIII, Lucas would go on to influence Hans Holbein the Younger, the era's greatest portraitist.
+Also Levina Teerlinc, a miniaturist who worked in the court later taught Nicholas Hilliard, who became the top limner of the period.

+Scientific progress was driven not only by universities or royal patronage, but also by craftsmen, merchants and adventurers, marking a shift toward practical knowledge and exploration, exemplified by Francis Drake's circumnavigation around the world or Frobisher and Gilbert's attempt to cross the Northwest Passage.
+Major figures of the period who advanced practical knowledge include Francis Bacon, John Dee, Thomas Digges and Thomas Harriot.

 Tudor myth

-The Tudor myth is a particular tradition in English history, historiography, and literature that presents the period of the 15th century, including the Wars of the Roses, as a Dark Age of anarchy and bloodshed, and sees the Tudor period of the 16th century as a golden age of peace, law, order, and prosperity.
+The Tudor myth is a particular tradition in English history, historiography, and literature that presents the period of the 15th century, including the Wars of the Roses, as a dark age of anarchy and bloodshed, and sees the Tudor period of the 16th century as a golden age of peace, law, order, and prosperity.

 Monarchs

 The House of Tudor produced five monarchs who ruled during this reign.
 Occasionally listed is Lady Jane Grey, sometimes known as the 'Nine Days' Queen' for the shortness of her de facto reign.